ethersphere/SWIPs/SWIPs/swip-forwarder.md

 }
 ```

+The hardcoded values in `Subscribe` are the required values to pass to the API call to start the correct subscription registered with the RPC handler.

 ### Library interface

 The `capabilityIndex` argument to `New` and `CapabilityIndex` member of `SessionContext` refers to the key of a  `Capability` object registered with `Kademlia.RegisterCapabilityIndex`.
 Provide an empty string means peers will not be filtered by capability.